top of page

 Kalani High School | Senior

-Kyler is an exemplar mentor from Kalani High School.
-Below, he shares what mentoring means for him.
+Hailey is one of our outstanding mentors from Kalani High School.
+Below, she shares what mentoring means for her.

 One Mentor, One Keiki, One Hour,